Romea/romea-core-rtls/README.md

-# Romea Core RTLS Library
+# romea_core_rtls

-The **Romea Core RTLS Library** offers a comprehensive set of tools to implement Real-Time Location Systems (RTLS) specifically designed for mobile robotics.
+This project is a C++ library that provides a comprehensive set of tools to implement Real-Time Location Systems (RTLS) specifically designed for mobile robotics.
 The library provides several key features to enable efficient and accurate localization in robotics systems:

 ## **RTLS Transmitter Coordination:**